Darlene Stosik and Meghan Burns. Darlene is the sister of Vietnam Veteran Private Geoffrey Saunders.

 Darlene Stosik, the sister, contacted us, and a meeting was arranged at Starbucks, where Mehgan and Jeremy would be able to return all of the family’s items.

-Stosik is three years older than her brother Geoffrey and works as an attorney with Conroy Simberg in Miami.
+Stosik is three years older than her brother Geoffrey and is an attorney with Conroy Simberg in Miami.
 She resides in Pembroke Pines with her husband and has a daughter who lives in Tallahassee.
 She was 21 when Geoffrey was killed and said that they were very close while growing up.
 It was a difficult time when he died, and she said that her mother didn’t give her many details regarding his death.

 Stosik went through the items one by one and told stories about her brother and how he wanted to become a soldier.
 Since he had dual citizenship with Jamaica and the United States, he was not eligible for the draft, so he enlisted instead.